-"I punched you in the face!" he replies at once just as heatedly.
+"I punched you in the face!"
+He replies at once just as heatedly.
 "How is that ridiculous?
-What if the next time, I punch you in the stomach?"
+What if next time, I punch you in the stomach?"

 "It was an accident," she insists, her voice almost a low growl now.
 "You and I both know you'd never purposefully hurt me in any way, least of all the baby."
 Her face softens slightly, then, as her whole stature slumps, and she shakes her head, her eyes pleading him to listen to her.
 "Don't do this to yourself.
 Sleeping in another place instead of next to me won't make the nightmares stop, Peter.
 What you need is to get help."

 It's his turn to shake his head stubbornly, averting his eyes.
 "I don't need help," he immediately retorts.